VoiNetwork/learn-more/docs/understanding-voi/assets.md

 Assets on Voi come in two different flavors.
 Each of which are powerful and can be leveraged in different ways to achieve the same outcome.

-Both can be used to represent Fungible & Non-Fungible resources on the Voi blockchain as assets.
+Both can be used to represent Fungible and Non-Fungible resources on the Voi blockchain as assets.

 The main difference is that Standard Assets require a recipient to opt in to receive the asset first and they are not as extensible as Smart Assets.